Hancut/SpiderShowdown/README.md

 * B -> start game and after shooting
 * joystick -> move
 * A -> jump and after you die reset the game

+P.S. the .apk file is in Spider Showdown folder. :)